tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 *“You can’t kill the inseparable, Meghan.”*

-Suddenly, as quickly as it came, the green-eyed harbinger’s grin vanished
+Suddenly, as quickly as it came, the green-eyed harbinger’s grin vanished.

 With his mask of fear nailed on tight, Ari placed his chin to his chest and waited for deliverance.